Lauren Cox: High school career

-Lauren Elizabeth Cox (born April 20, 1998) is an American professional basketball player for Townsville Fire.
+College career

 She played college basketball for the Baylor Lady Bears.
 She was named a preseason All-American by Lindy's Sports, Athlon Sports, and Street & Smith prior to the 2019 season beginning.
 In November 2019, ESPN ranked Cox as the second-best collegiate women's basketball player in the country behind Sabrina Ionescu.
 She would be named Big 12 Player of the Year that season.

 Professional career

-Cox was drafted by the Indiana Fever at the 2020 WNBA draft on April 17, 2020 with the 3rd overall pick.
-In her rookie season she played 14 games, averaging 3.6 points and 3.3 rebounds.
-During her sophomore season, she played in 11 games for the Fever before being abruptly waived on June 27, 2021.
-Three days later on June 30, 2021, she signed with the Los Angeles Sparks, finishing the season with them by playing in 15 games and averaging 3.5 points and 3.7 rebounds.
+Cox was drafted by the Indiana Fever with the third overall pick in the 2020 WNBA draft.
+She played 14 games during the 2020 WNBA Hub season, averaging 3.6 points and 3.3 rebounds.
+During the 2021 WNBA season, she played in 11 games for the Fever before being waived on June 27, 2021.
+Three days later, she signed with the Los Angeles Sparks, finishing the season with them by playing in 15 games and averaging 3.5 points and 3.7 rebounds.

-Cox was not signed after finishing the 2021 season with the Sparks.
-And thus, would miss the entire 2022 season.
-In June, 2022, it was announced she would be joining Valencia Basket Club for 2022-2023 season of the Liga Femenina de Baloncesto.
-She also played in the FIBA World Cup 3x3 Basketball Tournament during the summer of 2022.

-On February 7, 2023, the Connecticut Sun announced that they signed Cox and Kristine Anigwe (9th overall pick of the 2019 WNBA Draft) to training camp contracts.